peterkahumu/movie-finder-app/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [License](license) file for more details.

+## Credits
+This project was part of an online tutorial by Javascript Mastery YouTube channel.
+See the full tutorial [here](https://www.youtube.com/watch?v=dCLhUialKPQ)